hailo-ai/hailo_model_zoo/docs/DATA.rst

 PETA
 ----
-To evaluate/optimize/compile the person attribute models of the Hailo Model Zoo you should generate the PETA TFRecord files (manual download is required).
+To evaluate/optimize/compile the person attribute models of the Hailo Model Zoo, generate the PETA TFRecord files (manual download is required).

 #.
 Download the PETA dataset from `here <https://github.com/dangweili/pedestrian-attribute-recognition-pytorch>`_.